Deokishisu/FRLG-Plus/FEATURES.md

 ###### [] indicates NYI

 #### Mechanical Additions:
-- A Key System has been implemented, similar to Black2 and White2.
+- A Key System has been implemented, similar to Black 2 and White 2.
 Press the L Button while on the Key System Menu to access the Help System, which has detailed information on each key.
 Use the keys to change various settings about your game.
 Those settings are:
 	*  __Version__: Switch between FireRed and LeafGreen to catch version exclusive Pokémon.
-	* __Difficulty__: Like in Black2 and White2, there is a Challenge and an Easy Mode difficulty.
+	* __Difficulty__: Like in Black 2 and White 2, there is a Challenge and an Easy Mode difficulty.
 These difficulties scale trainer levels up or down, and in Challenge Mode important trainers will have an extra Pokémon.
 	* __Nuzlocke Toggle__: Can toggle on a Nuzlocke mode.
 Press the L Button on the Key System menu to read the special ruleset for this mode.
 	* __IV Calculation__: Can make the game treat your Pokémon's IVs as all perfect (31), all zero, or use their actual IVs as is standard for the purposes of stat calculation.
-This does not affect your Pokémon's actual IVs or Hidden Power, just how thier stats are calculated.
+This does not affect your Pokémon's actual IVs or Hidden Power, just how their stats are calculated.
 If set to all perfect, enemy Pokémon will also be treated as if they have all perfect IVs.
 	* __EV Calculation__: Can make the game treat your Pokémon's EVs as all zero, or use their actual EVs as is standard for the purposes of stat calculation.
 This does not affect your Pokémon's actual EVs, (they will still gain/lose EVs as normal), just how their stats are calculated.
 	* __No Free Heals__: Can disable free party heals, most notably the Pokémon Center heals and the Lavender Tower purified zone, but also many others.
 This also prevents PC Boxes from healing Pokémon deposited into them.